open-sori/snapctl/README.md

 - `delete client <CLIENT_ID>`: Delete a client
 - `delete clients <CLIENT_IDS>`: Delete multiple clients (comma-separated list)

+### Version Command

+Display the version of the `snapctl` utility:

+- `version`: Show the current version of the application.

 ## Configuration

 The utility can be configured using a YAML configuration file located at `~/.config/snapctl/config.yaml`.